riwasa/azure-recipes/ai-and-ml/translator/foundry-translator/README.md

 Once the file has finished running, all the resources should be created in the Resource Group.

+Note that network ACLs for the Azure AI Foundry resource are updated in a separate Bicep script, to avoid the error "403.
+Traffic is not from an approved endpoint." when trying to perform fine-tuning.
+This error appears if you set the network ACLs at the same time you create the Azure AI Foundry resource.

 ## Azure AI Foundry Portal

 To create a custom translator model, use the Azure AI Foundry portal.